defano/wyldcard/README.md

 You can also navigate to a card based on its background,

 ```
 go to the next background  -- next card in the stack with a different background than current card
 go to background 3         -- first card with the third unique background in the stack
 ```

 ## Messages and Handlers

 Stacks, backgrounds, cards, buttons and fields can be scripted in the HyperTalk language.
 A script is a set of _handlers_ and _functions_ that describe how the part reacts when HyperCard (or another script) sends a message to it.
+A _handler_ handles incoming messages; a _function_ is a subroutine that optionally returns a value to its caller.

-For example, a button might contain the script:
+For example, a button could contain the script:

 ```
 on mouseUp